Richard-niyc/Quant_Risk_Richard/Q2_README.md

 ## Overview

 This project is a Python script that monitors Uniswap pending transactions on the Ethereum mainnet.
 It uses Alchemy as an Ethereum node provider and Etherscan for retrieving the ABI of the Uniswap V3 router.
+It retrieves and decodes pending transactions directed to the Uniswap V3 router.

 ## Features

 - Connects to the Ethereum network using Alchemy's HTTP API.
+- Load the Uniswap V3 SwapRouter contract address and its ABI .
-- Monitors pending transactions in real-time and decodes interactions with the Uniswap V3 Router.
+- Monitoring: Retrives and decodes pending transactions in real-time directed to the Uniswap V3 router.
 - Handles Uniswap multicall transactions to decode each sub-call.
 - Retry mechanism for improved reliability in network requests.
+- Error Handling.

 ## Setup Instructions